 Bowhunting October Trophy Whitetails in Illinois

 We strategically plant long, narrow food plots that naturally create ideal ambush style bowhunting set ups.
 We monitor the fringes of our food plots with trail cameras and when the weather and conditions are right, we go in for the buck we’re after.
-Our clover food plots mixed in with rye, oats, turnips and radishes draw deer in like a magnet and really makes for a quality October deer bowhunt.
+Our clover food plots mixed in with rye, oats, turnips and radishes draw deer in like a magnet and creates a quality October bowhunt.

 We’ve had great success hunting over waterholes and small ponds in October as well.
 Several of our stand locations in October are nearby these secluded watering holes that are back in the timber where deer are still feeding heavily on acorns.
 Even when the weather is unseasonably warm, our hunts can still be productive in these locations.

 Throughout the first few weeks in October, we focus our efforts hunting whitetails over a preferred food source.
 Deer will be feeding heavily on white oak acorns and will continue to feed on these as long as they last.
 During this time, it also seems deer will seek out stands of alfalfa or clover that has had a late fall cutting and has not yet had a hardy frost.
 The regrowth on the plants are not only highly palatable to deer at this time, but other agriculture crops such as corn or soybeans will typically be “drying” during this time and less attractive to whitetails until cooler weather begins to set in.

 Anytime there is a prominent weather change in October, whether it be October 1st or 20th, you can expect mature buck movement to spike.
 This is a great time to hunt core bucks that we’ve been getting pictures of just before or right after dark.
 There seems to be a time frame in October where some mature bucks will become very pattern-able going to and from their prominent evening food source- this typically only last for a very short period of time.
 We continually monitor our food plots and agriculture fields at this time.